 Research shows that because of our constant need for attention as human beings, we seek to be the center of it all.

-Maybe someone is talking to us, and instead of listening whole-heartedly, we’re really just waiting to interject with our own thoughts.
+Maybe someone is talking to us, and instead of listening wholeheartedly, we’re impatiently waiting to interject our own thoughts.